 Female brown bears copulate with multiple males during estrus, which lasts 10 to 30 days.
 Males may fight over females and guard them for 1 to 3 weeks.
 Female receptivity is probably communicated by scent marking throughout her territory.
 (Wilson and Ruff, 1999)

 Mating of brown bears takes place from May to July.
-Fertilized eggs develop to the blastocyt stage, after which implantation in the uterus is delayed.
-The blastocyt becomes implanted approximately 5 months after mating, usually in November when the female has entered her winter sleep.
-A 6 to 8 week gestation follows, with births occuring from January to March (usually while the female is still in hibernation).
+Fertilized eggs develop to the blastocyst stage, after which implantation in the uterus is delayed.
+The blastocyst becomes implanted approximately 5 months after mating, usually in November when the female has entered her winter sleep.
+A 6 to 8 week gestation follows, with births occurring from January to March (usually while the female is still in hibernation).
 Total gestation time, including pre-implantation, ranges from 180 to 266 days.
 Females remain in estrus throughout the breeding season until mating occurs and do not ovulate again for at least 2 (usually 3 or 4) years after giving birth.
 Two to three offspring are generally born per litter.

 Brown bears mature sexually between 4-6 years of age, but continue growing until 10-11 years old.
 Bears have been known to live and reproduce in Yellowstone Park at 25 years of age, and potential lifespan in captivity is as great as 50 years.
 (Wilson and Ruff, 1999)